 Communication with our families is very important to us.
 We want to inform you about what is going on in the life of the school and we want to hear from you with any questions or concerns.
 We will keep you informed by sending out frequent Flocknote updates as well as monthly "state of the school" addresses.
-Regarding communication from parents to the school- respecting the Catholic teaching of subsidiarity- the general rule for communication is to begin with the person closest to the reason for the communication and then move up the chain of command.
+Regarding communication from parents to the school- respecting the Catholic teaching of subsidiaritythe general rule for communication is to begin with the person closest to the reason for the communication and then move up the chain of command.
 The general chain of communication should be teacher then Headmaster then president of the board.

-However, depending on what you as parents want to communicate with us about, you should reach out to the following people: For communication about schedule, calendar, and school events, please reach out to Kathy Bull or the Headmaster.
+However, depending on what you as parents want to communicate with us about, you should reach out to the following people: For communication about schedule, calendar, and school events, please reach out to the Headmaster.
 If there is a question or concern about how your child is performing in a particular class, please contact the teacher of that class.
 If you are unsatisfied with how that conversation went, please feel free to contact the Headmaster.
 If you are still unsatisfied or have unanswered questions, please contact the president of the board.
-If there are any questions about disciplinary issues, please contact the Dean of students and/or the Headmaster.
-For any spiritual concerns you have for your child, please contact the Headmaster.
+If there are any questions about disciplinary issues, please contact the Headmaster and/or the Headmaster.
+For any spiritual concerns you have for your child, please contact the Headmaster and/or the chaplain.
+For any other questions please contact the Headmaster.